Let's Encrypt Not Generating SSL Certificates

 8. Check Coolify Proxy logs

-On the Coolify proxy logs if you see an error message with a 429 status code, it means that Let's Encrypt has rate-limited your server's IP address.
+If you see an error message with a 429 status code, it means that Let's Encrypt has rate-limited your server's IP address.

-In this case, wait for a while and check your domain again.
+- In this case, wait for a while and check your domain again.
 Most users won't encounter this, but it can happen if you are using a shared IP address.

 Guide: How to check Coolify proxy logs?